nardokra/nardo/README.md

 ## API

+Currently there are no API routes added tot the project.
-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:5050/api/hello](http://localhost:5050/api/hello).
-This endpoint can be edited in `pages/api/hello.ts`.
+But the [API routes](https://nextjs.org/docs/api-routes/introduction) can be added to the `./src/pages/api/` folder and accessed via" http://localhost:5050/api/..".

-The `pages/api` directory is mapped to `/api/*`.
+The `./src/pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

 ## Learn More